-• North Avenue Corridor Improvements, Elizabeth - As part of the Kapkowski Road Transportation Planning Study concluded in October 2003 and the ongoing design work on the North Avenue Corridor Improvement ("NACI") Project, a series of improvements will separate port destined traffic from those accessing the burgeoning commercial and retail development in the waterfront area of Elizabeth.
-The project had received additional federal Transportation Earmark funds, an allocation of the Liberty Corridor monies and support from the PA.

-- Elizabeth Ferry, Elizabeth this project remains in the planning process.
+- North Avenue Corridor Improvements, Elizabeth- As part of the Kapkowski Road Transportation Planning Study concluded in October 2003 and the ongoing design work on the North Avenue Corridor Improvement (NACI) Project, a series of improvements will separate port destined traffic from those accessing the burgeoning commercial and retail development in the waterfront area of Elizabeth.
+The project had received additional federal Transportation Earmark funds, an allocation of the Liberty Corridor monies and support from the Port Authority of New York and New Jersey. - Elizabeth Ferry, Elizabeth- this project remains in the planning process.
 The completion of construction and implementation of ferry service would provide waterside travel between Elizabeth and lower Manhattan. - Tremley Point Access in City of Linden In cooperation with the New Jersey Turnpike, this project will give direct truck access to over 400 acres of brownfields redevelopment for port and distribution related activities.
 Due to its close proximity to Port Elizabeth/Newark and Newark Liberty International Airport, it is anticipated that this area could accommodate over 4 million square feet of new distribution facilities.
 The construction of the Tremley Point Connector Road by the New Jersey Turnpike has received funds through the Liberty Corridor and the necessary environmental approval process is advancing.
-The County continues to actively work with New Jersey Turnpike, City of Linden and other transportation agencies in relation to advancing the associated roadway improvements, connecting bridge, as well as, rail access and potential barge access to the Tremley Redevelopment Area. - Cross County Rail link this would provide rail access from Midtown Elizabeth along the former CNJ rail line to a connection at the RV Line in Cranford.
-The transportation access link would provide commuter access to the NEC Line, which has additional frequency and direct connections to New York City.
-NJ Transit is considering a Bus Rapid Transit ("BRT") as an alternative to rail access along the Cross County right-of-way.
-The BRT would include bicycle and pedestrian adjacent to the dedicated bus lanes.
+Union County continues to actively work with New Jersey Turnpike, City of Linden and other transportation agencies in relation to advancing the associated roadway improvements, connecting bridge, as well as, rail access and potential barge access to the Tremley Redevelopment Area.

+- Elizabeth Train Station This project would reconstruct the train station and associated platforms for a station that has 8,000 average weekday riders and annually more than 1 million passengers.
+This station would be constructed over a 5 to 6 year period costing approximately \$53 million with an estimated completion by 2017. - Cross County Rail link this would provide rail access from Midtown Elizabeth along the former CNJ rail line to a connection at the Raritan Valley Line in Cranford.
+The transportation access link would provide commuter's access to the Northeast Corridor which has additional frequency and direct connections to New York City.
+NJ Transit is considering a Bus Rapid Transit as an alternative to rail access along the Cross County right-of-way.
+The BRT would include bicycle and pedestrian trails adjacent to the dedicated bus lanes.